-Natural stone is the most beautiful choice when installing new floors, kitchen counter tops, vanities, and showers in your home.
-There are 1000’s of different colors and choices when it comes to natural stone.
+Natural stone and marble is the most beautiful choice when installing new floors, kitchen counter tops, vanities, and showers in your home.
+There are 1000’s of different colors and choices when it comes to natural stone and marble.
 There are marbles like Serpentine, White Carrera, Botticino, or Rosa Perlino.
 Granites like Jet Black, Baltic Brown, Counter White, or Deer Isle.
-Maybe you chose a stone like Travertine or Limestone.When you chose natural stone you expected its natural beauty and elegance to last a lifetime.With proper care natural stone will last forever.
+Maybe you chose a stone like Travertine or Limestone.When you chose natural stone or marble you expected its natural beauty and elegance to last a lifetime.With proper care natural stone or marble will last forever.
 Through no fault of your own many hard surfaces can experience problems with wear, etching, improper cleaning agents, scratches, or loss of shine.
 In most cases this damage can be restored and brought back to “Like New” condition.

-Let’s cover the major points in getting your natural stone surfaces looking new and beautiful again.
+Let’s cover the major points in getting your natural stone or marble surfaces looking new and beautiful again.

 Unfortunately, cleaning may not solve the more serious issues with your natural stone surfaces.
 Restoration may be needed before a “cleaning program” is to begin.
 Let’s cover some points to determine if your natural stone needs to be restored.
 First, have an experienced professional from a stone restoration company inspect your hard surface issues.
 This way you will know what can be restored and determine what needs to be done.
 In most cases restoration is the cheaper option versus replacing the surface.

 There are primarily 2 categories for restoration: